 Haldon Forest Park launched in 2006 and has grown to become one of Devon’s most loved outdoor destinations.
-The forest itself covers almost 1,500 hectares across the Haldon Hills, contains more than 4 million trees, and is visible for miles around.
+The forest itself covers almost 1,500 hectares across the Haldon Hills.
+It contains around half a million trees and a large Site of Special Scientific Interest.

 Since the 1920s, Haldon Forest has been managed by Forestry England.
 Now cared for by a dedicated recreation team alongside the forest management team, Haldon Forest Park caters for all interests, ages, and abilities, while managing special habitats for nature to thrive and producing sustainable timber for the UK market.